 Portland's trendy food cart scene includes more than 400 food trucks.
 Guided tours lead you to the tastiest places in the curbside cuisine scene.

-The two-hour Portland Walking Tours' Flavor Street experience lets you sample the specialties of several mini kitchens serving items that include such diverse offerings as Thai pasta and French pastries.
+The two-hour Portland Walking Tours' Flavor Street experience lets you sample the specialties of several mini kitchens serving items that include diverse offerings such as Thai pasta and French pastries.

 Eat Adventures' weekend driving food tours in the Eat Van take you off the beaten path to sample five Portland food truck favorites.
 Guided by an expert foodie, participants learn about the entrepreneurs behind the development of the city's food truck culture.